BrankoNinic993/Portfolio/README.md

 3. when user clicks on one of the link elements it should change the color of font to 'rgb(13, 223, 52)' --- ODRADJENO
 4. links in the navigation menu should be bolded by default. --- ODRADJENO
 5. on hover add more padding --- ODRADJENO
 6. created hamburger menu and make it appear on certain page width.
 For now ignore the activation of that menu.
-We will do it later using JavaScript.
+We will do it later using JavaScript. --- ODRADJENO